Once upon a time, the words “coding” or “web development” conjured up images of data-obsessed computer aficionados.

 2. What will I learn in a coding bootcamp?

-Taking less time than a traditional degree, coding bootcamps focus on equipping you with both the technical skills that can see you walk straight into an entry-level web development position upon completion—alongside the soft skills that will see you slot seamlessly into an already well-established team.
+Taking less time than a traditional degree, coding bootcamps focus on equipping you with both the technical skills that can see you walk straight into an entry-level web development position upon completion.
+On top of that, though, they’ll also teach you the soft skills that will see you slot seamlessly into an already well-established team.

 Let’s take a closer look at some of the hard and soft skills you can expect to learn at a coding bootcamp:

-- Collaboration tools such as GitHub are essential for web developers to master early on in their journey, and any good coding bootcamp will equip you with a good grasp on the tools and technologies that developers employ when collaborating on a project.
+Collaboration tools such as GitHub are essential for web developers to master early on in their journey.
+Any good coding bootcamp will equip you with a good grasp on the tools and technologies that developers employ when collaborating on a project, such as how web developers use version control systems.

 3. Do coding bootcamps really work?